acltc/url-shortener-app/README.md

                          PUT    /links/:id(.:format)           links#update
                          DELETE /links/:id(.:format)           links#destroy

 Ignore the (.:format) for now, and you should understand what’s going on.
 There are four columns.
-The leftmost column contains the "named routes", the second column contains the HTTP verbs, the third column contain the URL, and the rightmost column contains the controller and action that each route triggers.
+The leftmost column contains the "named routes" (which we will learn about), the second column contains the HTTP verbs, the third column contain the URL, and the rightmost column contains the controller and action that each route triggers.

 ##Our first controller
 Next, let’s create a links controller.